jwunderl/pxt-arcade/docs/courses/csintro1/variables/variable-math.md

 1. starting with the above example
 2. Experiment using different numbers in our equation (e.g.  `9 + 2`)
 3. Test at least 3 different equations
 4. Challenge: make longer addition equations so the code calculates the sum of 5 or more numbers.
-If the equation gets too long, then display using "show long text"?
+If the equation gets too long, then display using "show long text"

 ### ~hint
 In order to combine multiple items we will need to add additional Math blocks